 An employee wellness program is any corporate-sponsored program designed to help employees eat better, lose weight and improve their overall physical and mental health in an effort to reduce medical costs and increase employee productivity and morale.
-Employee wellness programs are not a new idea, and, in fact, most companies offer at least one.
+Employee wellness programs and wellness program incentives are not a new idea, and, in fact, most companies offer at least one.
 According to SHRM’s 2019 Employee Benefits Survey, 64% of employers provide wellness resources and information, and 58% of organizations offer wellness programs in general.
 While these programs can certainly cost money, many don’t with the time spent planning and executing them the main outlay of resources.
 The Harvard Business Review found that employers who invested in comprehensive health and wellness initiatives saw a nearly 3-to-1 return in money saved.
-Still wondering what your company has to gain by implementing an employee wellness program?
+Still wondering what your company has to gain by implementing employee wellness programs?
 You might actually want to consider what’s to lose.

 According to the most recent Behavioral Risk Factor Surveillance System (BRFSS) data, adult obesity rates now exceed 35% in nine states, 30% in 31 states and 25% in 48 states.
 It’s widely known obesity has been linked to a host of serious diseases and health conditions including stroke, coronary heart disease, Type 2 diabetes, high blood pressure and depression.
-Wellness programs that focus on diet, nutrition and exercise may help curb obesity and can be fairly simple to implement.
+Employee wellness programsthat focus on diet, nutrition and exercise may help curb obesity and can be fairly simple to implement.
 Consider your next monthly staff meeting lunch.
 Why not replace high in saturated fat foods like potato chips and pepperoni pizza with a black bean and mango salad and roasted chicken caprese sandwiches?
 Most restaurants and caterers offer many appealing healthy options.
 Healthy vending machine options are popping up all over with the industry experiencing a surge in consumer interest in “good for you” snacks.
 HealthyYou Vending, a nutritional distribution platform dedicated to making healthy snacks, drinks and food products for vending distribution, offers over 2,500 healthy vending product options from which to choose.

-Your health insurance provider is an excellent resource for weight loss wellness programs for your employees at no additional cost to eligible plan participants.
+Your health insurance provider is an excellent resource for weight loss employee wellness programs for your employees at no additional cost to eligible plan participants.
 UnitedHealthcare offers several employee wellness programs including Motion and Real Appeal.
 Motion motivates employees to walk more with various reward incentives like deposits into their health reimbursement account (HRA) or health savings account (HSA) that can be used to pay for health care expenses and an activity tracker.
 Real Appeal is a year-long, evidence-based virtual weight loss program that teaches employees how to eat healthier, be active and achieve their weight loss goals.

-Geico’s employee wellness program focusing on weight loss had impressive results for its 300 participant employees.
+Geico’s employee wellness programs focusing on weight loss had impressive results for its 300 participant employees.
 In an 18-week study, Geico provided low-fat vegetarian meals in workplace cafeterias including legumes, whole grains, fruits and vegetables.
 Employees attended weekly cooking classes and information sessions to learn about the benefits of a plant-based diet.
 Employees even had access to dieticians and went on grocery store tours to learn where to find the best produce.
 The Geico employees lost an average of 10 pounds (some lost as much as 40 pounds), lowered their LDL cholesterol by 13 points and experienced improved blood-sugar control.
 Participants claimed improvements in productivity and experienced a decrease in anxiety, depression and fatigue.
 Way to gecko, Geico!

 Workplace fitness challenges are a fun way to promote employee engagement while reaping the benefits of physical activity and improved overall health and weight loss.
 For the tech savvy company, there are mobile apps designed specifically for this.
 If a more traditional approach is preferred, a quick Google search returns creative ideas from a “Maintain Don’t Gain” challenge around the holidays to a “Walk the Plank” challenge centered on either walking or holding a plank for incrementally longer times each day.
 These challenges should not be mandated, and to ensure employee buy in, a voluntary employee task force can be assembled to brainstorm ideas and organize the activities.
 Take a bite out of the obesity crisis instead of that doughnut!